A-Map-of-Miracles/A-Map-of-Miracles.github.io/pages/Workbook - Introduction.md

 - A theoretical foundation such as the text provides is necessary as a framework to make the exercises in this workbook meaningful.
-Yet i
+Yet it is doing the exercises that will make the goal of the course possible.
+An untrained mind can accomplish nothing.
+It is the purpose of this workbook to train your mind to think along the lines the text sets forth.
+- The exercises are very simple.
+They do not require a great deal